top of page

 During his first season with Opera Colorado in 2018-2019, he performed Dr. Grenvil in La traviata and Antonio in Le nozze di Figaro, and also debuted the role of Figaro in the student matinée performance of Le nozze di Figaro.
 Earlier in the season, he debuted at the Aspen Music Festival, performing as Schlémil in Les contes d'Hoffmann and covering Bartolo in Il barbiere di Siviglia.

-Previous seasons have seen McConnell in professional debuts with Central City Opera (Jailer in Tosca, William Jennings Bryan in The Ballad of Baby Doe, and Antonio in Le nozze di Figaro), the Albany Symphony Orchestra (Elisha Fitzgibbon in the orchestral premiere of Evan Mack’s Roscoe, a performance featuring renowned soprano Deborah Voigt), Opera Saratoga (President Prexy in Blitzstein’s The Cradle Will Rock), and the SoBe Arts Institute (Science Officer Curium Black in the world premiere of Carson Kievman’s Intelligent Systems).
+Previous seasons have seen McConnell in professional debuts with Central City Opera (Jailer in Tosca, William Jennings Bryan in The Ballad of Baby Doe, and Antonio in Le nozze di Figaro), the Albany Symphony Orchestra (Elisha Fitzgibbon in the orchestral premiere of Evan Mack’s Roscoe, a performance featuring renowned soprano Deborah Voigt), Opera Saratoga (President Prexy in Blitzstein’s The Cradle Will Rock), Soirée Lyriqe (Sacristan in Tosca and Frank in Die Fledermaus), and the SoBe Arts Institute (Science Officer Curium Black in the world premiere of Carson Kievman’s Intelligent Systems).

 McConnell_Eric_2020_012.jpg